Events

 Civil Dialogue Training Pilot

-A collaboration with the Institute for Citizens & Scholars will allow UW–Madison students to pilot a new AI-powered, voice-based tool that helps users rehearse real-world conversations and receive real-time feedback.
+A collaboration with the Institute for Citizens & Scholars allows UW–Madison students to pilot a new AI-powered, voice-based tool that helps users rehearse real-world conversations and receive real-time feedback.

 - Students identify a few issues that matter most to them.